matijs-toonen/dotnet-conf-notes/2023/README.md

 The `required` keyword for properties is finally enforced 🥳!

 ## Unmapped json member handling
-Using the `JsonUnmappedMemberHandling` attribute it is possible to specify the behaviour requested for the deserialization around unmapped json members.
+Using the `JsonUnmappedMemberHandling` attribute it is possible to specify the behavior requested for the deserialization around unmapped json members.
 This means you can enforce the contract to be the same as the input and not accept unwanted properties.
 ![Json unmapped members handling](./Resources/Json/JsonUnmappedMembers.png)